Brendan Rodgers Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.02 team ERA ranks 11th among all league pitching staffs.
+- The Brewers' 4.03 team ERA ranks 11th among all MLB pitching staffs.

-- Brewers pitchers combine to surrender 144 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- His most recent time out came on Wednesday against the Washington Nationals, when the left-hander tossed four innings, surrendering one earned run while allowing three hits.
+- The right-hander last appeared on Thursday against the Pittsburgh Pirates, when he threw six innings, allowing one earned run while giving up four hits.

-- The 36-year-old has put up an ERA of 3.01, with 6.4 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .233 batting average against him.
+- The 30-year-old has an ERA of 4.19, with 7 strikeouts per nine innings, in 15 games this season.
+Opponents have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.